|

 efficient response to criminal history record inquiries.

-and solve crime in December 1982.
-In July 1984, Pennsylvania was recognized by the
+solve crime in December 1982.
+In July 1984, Pennsylvania was recognized

-National Crime Prevention Coalition as having the best state crime prevention program in
+Prevention Coalition as having the best state crime prevention program in the nation.

 In April 1986, the Department announced a program aimed at the interdiction of drug